paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-3081-chapter-3081.md

 **(e) Limitation on Land Use.—** An interest in an eligible site acquired under this section shall be subject to [section 200305(f)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section200305/f/3&num=0&edition=prelim).

-**(f) Authorization of Appropriations.—** There is authorized to be appropriated to the Secretary to provide grants under this section $10,000,000 for each of fiscal years 2012 and 2013.
+**(f) Authorization of Appropriations.—** There is authorized to be appropriated to the Secretary to provide grants under this section $18,000,000 for each of fiscal years 2020 through 2028.

 ### Statutory Notes